konfirmed/SpendGuard/README.md

-# WebAssistant 🧠🧾
+# SpendGuard 🛡️🧾

-**WebAssistant** is a browser-based AI companion that helps you make smarter, more intentional decisions online—especially around spending.
+**SpendGuard** is a browser-based AI companion that helps you make smarter, more intentional decisions online—especially around spending.
 It sits quietly in your browser and intervenes at the point of decision, helping reduce regret, impulse buys, and poor financial timing.

 ---